The Blockchain Streaming Revolution is Coming

 To put it simply, the blockchain is the account book that proves that you really do own 1 bitcoin.
 You trust this ledger because other users of the network have to verify every transaction.
 This means it’s nearly impossible for anyone to tamper with your account.

 But blockchain has potential applications well beyond the world of crypto.

-In the world of payments, blockchain networks could allow users to create payment channels that safely exchange funds near instantaneously, with miniscule transaction fees and without a middleman.
+In the world of payments, blockchain networks could allow users to create payment channels that safely exchange funds near instantaneously, with minuscule transaction fees and without a middleman.

-Prototypes for these kinds of networks already exist as add-ons to prominent blockchain.
+Prototypes for these kinds of networks already exist as add-ons to the prominent blockchain.

 When users can execute transactions securely, instantly, and at almost no cost, the nature of money changes.

 Money becomes fluid – or in other words “streamable”.
 Like the streaming revolution in audio-visual media, streaming money will grant users new and unexpected freedoms.